AutoGen runtime authorization

 Wrap tools per agent

-Each agent gets its own set of wrapped tools with a scope identifier.
+Each agent gets its own set of governed tools with a scope identifier.
 The scope maps to policy rules that define what that agent role can do.

 GroupChat runs normally